 Every child at The Brent Primary School is an important and valued member of the school community.
 Class teachers take responsibility for the progress and well-being of all children within their class, meeting Government standards of teaching and learning.
 However, during their time here, some children may experience periods when extra support is required to help them to feel secure and make good progress.
 Early identification of needs is important, so the school works with parents and external professionals to ensure the most appropriate support is available for all children.
-If parents have any concerns about their child’s progress and well-being, they can discuss them initially with their child’s class teacher, then with the school’s Inclusion Co-ordinator, (INCo), Mrs Tracie Butcher.
+If parents have any concerns about their child’s progress and well-being, they can discuss them initially with their child’s class teacher, then with the school’s Inclusion Manager, Mrs Tracie Butcher.
 We wish to work in partnership with you to ensure that your child’s needs are being met.

 The Code of Practice 2014 encompassed the following changes:

 The Code of Practice (2014) covers the 0-25 age range and includes guidance relating to disabled children and young people as well as those with SEND.